25 Best Things to Do in Sequoia & Kings Canyon National Park

 Additional Early Season Gear

-For this reason, micro-spikes are a must on many upper-elevation trails, as conditions can be particularly hazardous if the snow is melting during the day and freezing at night.
+For this reason, micro-spikes are a must on many upper-elevation trails, as conditions can be particularly hazardous if the snow is melting during the day and freezing overnight.

 Many hikers miss out on trails that they could have done simply for this reason alone, which is why I recommend coming prepared, should you expect conditions like this.